puang59/lewdWaifu.im/README.md

 #     global token
 #     token = f.read()
 ```
 Remove or Comment `token = os.environ['TOKEN']`.
-Now your bot is ready to function on discord.
+Now your bot is ready to function on discord. <br>
+(You can even use envs for your tokens if you dont want to hardcode/use txt file)
 ### Add member id
 Replace the ids in `member` list with your id.
 (You can add multiple discord ids and the bot will supply lewd to every member in `member` list)
 ```